Family-Friendly NYC Itinerary: 1 Perfect Day in Manhattan with Kids

 • Show Dates: Saturdays / Sundays (see schedule)

 • Doors Open: 1:30 pm.
-Seating is general admission, so arrive early.
+Seating is general admission - so get there early.

 • Showtime: 2:00–3:00 pm.